AZDOPS/AZDOPS/CONTRIBUTING.md

 [SkipTest('HasOrganizationParameter')]
 ```

-Introducing additional exclusions should be discussed in a GitHub issue before implemention.
+Introducing additional exclusions should be discussed in a GitHub issue before implementation.

 ### platyPS